davidegat/GameOfBacteria/README.md

 # GameOfBacteria
 An educational simple game to show interaction between antbiotics and bacteria.
-Windows Binary in English and Italian language both available in releases section.
+Windows Binary in English and Italian languages both available in releases section.
-Also sources in both language available.
+Also sources in both languages available.

 <code>git clone https://github.com/davidegat/GameOfBacteria.git</code>